Typically, lead guitar players (at least the good ones) don't simply run through an entire scale and try to pass it off as their own solo.

 As you can tell, this is far more labor-intensive for your hands and fingers than the familiar dual interval patterns offered by many pentatonic scales.
 You'll notice the above tab is in 3/4 time, which means we have three beats per measure, thus we can't divide each measure into two, like we would in 4/4 time.

-Now, take the minor pentatonic scale with the root on the sixth fret:
+Now, take the minor pentatonic scale with its root on the sixth fret:

 The minor pentatonic scale with its root at the sixth fret.
 (View Larger Image)